azproduction/lmd/README.md

 }
 ```

-3. Than make lmd package `lmd config.json result.js`
+  * Than build lmd package `lmd config.json result.js`

-4. Yahoo! - now you can use all LMD features (code coverage, stats) with your AMD modules!
+  * Yahoo! - now you can use all LMD features (code coverage, stats) with your AMD modules!

 see [examples/mock_chat/js/amd](/azproduction/lmd/tree/master/examples/mock_chat/js/amd) for real example

 #### Limitations

-  1. All your AMD modules and adpends should be declard in `modules` section
+  1. All your AMD modules and depends should be declared in `modules` section (only in-package AMD modules are allowed)
-  2. Name filed in `define('name')` is ignored
+  2. Name parameter in `define('name')` is ignored (anonymous defines only)
-  3. All your modules files whould contain only one `define()`
+  3. All your modules files should contain only one `define()` (last one will be declared)

 ## Module features